 Zero barrier access

-The first use case of the platform is to easy zero-barrier access gate to EGI general purpose services. a scalable processminimum effort and minimum bureaucracy.
+The first use case of the platform is to be an easy zero-barrier access gate to EGI general purpose services.
+The LTOS platforms implements a scalable process, requiring minimum effort and minimum bureaucracy, to allow individual users to access EGI resources.
+The platform will support users and small collaborations who have as main requirements computing and storage capabilities, while the provisioning of services that require dedicated support at resource centres level is for the moment out of scope.

-For NGIs who do not have existing processes to support their LTOS users, enabling the LTOS platform would be as easy as enabling a new VO in their resources, and redirect their users the EGI LTOS platform.
+For NGIs who do not have existing processes to support their LTOS users, enabling the LTOS platform would be as easy as enabling a new VO in their resources, and redirect their users to the EGI LTOS platform.

 Enabling access to existing tools

 Existing services provided by the NGIs or by the Virtual Organizations can benefit from the LTOS as well.
-In case of a service that needs to be open and easy to access, for example to provide access to open data, the service provider can delegate user management to EGI and to the LTOS platform, since it is already providing the features that would need to be implemented by the existing tool.
+In case of a service that needs to be open and easy to access, for example to provide access to open data, the service provider can delegate user management to EGI and to the LTOS platform, since it is already providing the necessary features

 In particular platforms or Virtual research environment that are using the EGI resources would highly benefit from the out of the box provision of X.509 credentials and a pre-allocated pool of resources.